una/personal-goals/README.md

 4. Dev Doodles
 5. Meditation

-# January 1, 2017
+# January 8, 2017

-### This Week's Focus: Writing Outline / Fresh Start
+### This Week's Focus: Write Write Write!

 ### Things I'll do This Week:

-- [ ] Get Toolsday guests and shows sorted for the month
+- [ ] Record/Post Toolsday Episode
+- [ ] Add 25 days files to personal goals repo
 - [ ] Writing (get back on track with daily word count)
-- [ ] Review Github PRs for myrepos
+- [ ] Review Github PRs for my repos
 - [ ] Implement a better way to deploy Toolsday
 - [ ] Offline support for una.im (and write about it) [backlog]
 - [ ] VR Tag <-- Start a New one